 Gorton Monastery: Manchester’s Taj Mahal

-The Monastery of St. Francis and Gorton Trust was built in the 18th century and is still responsible for the iconic and magnificent building.
+This iconic and magnificent Monastery was built in the 18th century and is still the responsibility of The Monastery of St. Francis and Gorton Trust.
 The transformation from a state of near dereliction to an award-winning centre of inspiration has been an incredible tale of almost miraculous achievement.

-It was an opportunity not to be missed and a chance to visit Gorton Monastery to see one of Edward Pugin’s hidden neo-gothic treasures.
-30 minutes presentation on “Saving Gorton Abbey – Manchester’s Taj Mahal”, followed by walking tour.
+This is a chance to visit Gorton Monastery to see one of Edward Pugin’s hidden neo-Gothic treasures with a 30 minute presentation on “Saving Gorton Abbey – Manchester’s Taj Mahal”, followed by a walking tour.

-The Monastery Manchester is approximately ten-minute drive from the City Centre by coach.
+The Monastery is approximately a ten-minute drive by coach from the City Centre.

-The coach from Manchester Central will depart at 10.00am arriving at The Monastery Manchester approximately 10.15am-10.30am.
-The return coach will depart after at 12.30pm arriving back in Manchester for approximately 12.45pm.
+The coach from Manchester Central will depart at 2.00pm arriving at The Monastery Manchester at approximately 2.30pm.
+The return coach will depart after at 4.30pm arriving back in Manchester for approximately 5.00pm.

-The tour is £35 per person including transport and fees for group talk & tour in The Monastery.
+The tour is £48 (£40+VAT) per person including transport and fees for the presentation & tour of The Monastery.
 Please note no food or refreshments are included in your ticket price.

 Minimum numbers for this day trip – 25